The Basics of Efflorescence

 Secondary Efflorescence refers to efflorescence that develops after the concrete or masonry is cured or formed.
-Generally caused by water originating from an external source leaching salts to the surface.
+It is generally caused by water originating from an external source leaching salts to the surface.

-Secondary efflorescence is common where hydrostatic pressure is high.
+Secondary efflorescence is very common where hydrostatic pressure is high.
 When basements, storm cellars, or retaining walls show efflorescence, it is likely due to hydrostatic pressure.
-As groundwater gathers around your foundation, it exerts pressure against your foundation walls and concrete slab.
+For example, as groundwater gathers around your foundation, it exerts pressure against your foundation walls and concrete slab.
 As pressure increases, the water eventually migrates inward through the capillaries and pores, making its way inside your home.
 As the water moves, it dissolves and carries salts from the soil, as well as salt dissolved from your concrete, with it.
 When the water dries, the salts are left behind.

-On-grade concrete slabs, walkways, patios, etc. pull moisture from below by capillary action.
-Wind-driven rain, sprinklers, and frequent wetting and drying cycles are often the cause of efflorescence on walls.
-Cold and damp areas, like garages, and shady patios and walkways, are more prone to efflorescence – water evaporates more slowly allowing more salts to reach the surface.
+Wind-driven rain, sprinklers, and frequent wetting and drying cycles are often the cause of efflorescence on above-grade walls and slabs.
+Cold and damp areas, like garages floors and shady patios and walkways, are more prone to this issue.
+Water evaporates more slowly in these areas allowing more salts to reach the surface.

-While secondary efflorescence can be as aesthetically displeasing as primary efflorescence, it is often considered a symptom of a larger moisture problem, requiring corrective measures.
+While secondary efflorescence can be as aesthetically displeasing as primary, it is often considered a symptom of a larger moisture problem, requiring corrective measures.

 Penetrating Sealers for Efflorescence Protection

-Cleaning efflorescence is only the first step.
+Cleaning the visible stain is only the first step.
 Unless something else is done, the efflorescence will be back soon.

-In order to prevent effloresce, you’ll need to:
+In order to prevent it, you’ll need to: